Weather of 2007: February 1–12

+Areas near Oswego and northeast of Syracuse received as much as 141 in of snow during that period.

 On February 1, a snow squall just east of Oshawa, Ontario on the north shore of Lake Ontario caused a 15-vehicle pileup including a tractor trailer which burst into flames.
 Two people were killed in the event.
 There were no reported deaths related to the event in New York State.
 However, 20 were killed in other states due to cold weather.
-The event was very localized; areas outside the narrow bands received little or no snow.